U.S. flag

 • If the information is correct, proceed to the next step.

-• The employee will decide whether to take action on the mismatch.
-Tell your employee they have 10 days from issuance of the mismatch to notify you whether they will take action to resolve the mismatch.
+Tell your employee they have 10 federal government working days from issuance of the mismatch to notify you whether or not they will take action to resolve the mismatch.

-Starting November 5, 2020, E-Verify will begin notifying employers not in compliance with this legal requirement to take action to meet the requirement.
-This requirement promotes E-Verify system integrity and will help ensure employers close E-Verify cases according to the requirements of the E-Verify User Manual.
+E-Verify will begin notifying employers not in compliance with this legal requirement to take action to meet the requirement.
+This requirement promotes E-Verify system integrity and will help ensure employers close E-Verify cases according to the requirements of the E-Verify User Manual

 A case can result in a mismatch with DHS because the employee's: